 The PHA is not limited to providing VAWA information at the times specified in the above policy.
 If the PHA decides to provide VAWA information to a tenant following an incident of domestic violence, Notice PIH 2006-42 cautions against sending the information by mail, since the abuser may be monitoring the mail.
 The notice recommends that in such cases the PHA make alternative delivery arrangements that will not put the victim at risk.

-Whenever the SDHC has reason to suspect that providing information about VAWA to a public housing tenant might place a victim of domestic violence at risk, it will attempt to deliver the information by hand directly to the victim or by having the victim come to an office or other space that may be safer for the individual, making reasonable accommodations as necessary.
-For example, the SDHC may decide not to send mail regarding VAWA protections to the victim's unit if the SDHC believes the perpetrator may have access to the victim's mail, unless requested by the victim.
+Whenever the SDHC has reason to suspect that providing information about VAWA to a public housing tenant might place a victim of domestic violence at risk, it will attempt to deliver the information by hand directly to the victim.